ASP.NET Core Identity

 This could happen if:

-• The application is accessed over http and your server isn’t configured to redirect automatically to https.
+and your server isn’t configured to redirect automatically tohttps

 The user is always redirected to the login page in development

-This could happen if there isn’t a valid development certificate installed.
+This would happen if there isn’t a valid development certificate installed.
 You may also see the following exception:

 The ASP.NET Core developer certificate is not trusted